Skip to main content

 distribution

-In return for their services and the risk of locking up a significant amount of cryptocurrency, masternodes receive a share of the block rewards in certain blockchains.
-This incentivizes the operation of masternodes and the decentralization of the network.
-The reward structure varies between cryptocurrencies but typically involves some split between miners and masternode operators.
-Unlike mining-only networks like Bitcoin Cash that distribute all block rewards to miners, masternode networks create a dual incentive structure.
+In return for their services and the cost of locking collateral, masternodes may receive a share of block rewards in certain blockchains.
+The reward structure varies by protocol and usually splits issuance between miners, validators, masternode operators, or a treasury.
+Unlike mining-only networks such as Bitcoin Cash, masternode networks create a second incentive layer.

 4